aws-greengrass/aws-greengrass-client-device-auth/uat/custom-components/client-python-paho/README.md

 Python Paho MQTT does not provide the API to set the Subscription ID in SUBSCRIBE request.

 3. Unsubscription
-In Python Paho on_unsubscribe() callback does not provides result code for MQTTv3, instead zero code will be returned on success.
+In Python Paho on_unsubscribe() callback does not provide reason code for MQTTv3, instead zero code will be returned on success.